Ice Age Trail: Sights along the trail

 Primary attractions include topography left by glaciation in the Last Ice Age.
 Glacial features along the trail include kettles (usually as a kettle lake), potholes, eskers, kames, and glacial erratics.
 Many of the best examples of glacial features in Wisconsin are exhibited in units of the Ice Age National Scientific Reserve, most of which lie along the trail.

 Numerous species of mammals can be seen along the trail, including red fox, American red squirrel, white-tailed deer, porcupine, black bear and grey wolf.
-Birds seen along the southern part of the trail include the Acadian flycatcher, Henslow's sparrow, red-headed woodpecker or hooded warbler, while further north white-throated sparrows, ruffed grouse and bald eagles become more common.
+Birds seen along the southern part of the trail include the Acadian flycatcher, Henslow's sparrow, red-headed woodpecker or hooded warbler.
+In contrast, further north white-throated sparrows, ruffed grouse and bald eagles become more common.